Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

     }
     ```

-    *In the above, "select * from Employees" is the SQL script run by the input binding.
+    *In the above, `select * from Employees` is the SQL script run by the input binding.
 The CommandType on the line below specifies whether the first line is a query or a stored procedure.
 On the next line, the ConnectionStringSetting specifies that the app setting that contains the SQL connection string used to connect to the database is "SqlConnectionString."
 For more information on this, see the [SqlInputAttribute for Input Bindings](#sqlinputattribute-for-input-bindings) section*
 - Add 'using Microsoft.Azure.Functions.Worker.Extensions.Sql;' for using *SqlInput*, the out of proc sql input binding.
 - Add 'using System.Collections.Generic;' to the namespaces list at the top of the page.
 - Currently, there is an error for the IEnumerable.
 We'll fix this by creating an Employee class.